-One community which was denied the possibility of re-registration was the Kostanai congregation of the Russian Orthodox Church Abroad.
+One community which was denied the possibility of re-registration was the Kostanai congregation of the Russian Orthodox Church Outside Russia (ROCOR) which is not part of the Moscow Patriarchate.
 "ARA officials told us that as we don't have a place of worship there to meet in we couldn't apply for re-registration for the community," Fr Gennadi Subbotin told Forum 18 on 14 November from the nearby village of Oktyabrsky.
 He maintains that not having re-registration for the Kostanai community is not a great burden as parishioners can travel on the half-hour bus ride to the re-registered community in the village.
 However, he notes that had it been possible the community would have liked to have been re-registered.

-Other Russian Orthodox Church Abroad communities in southern Kazakhstan are still awaiting re-registration decisions, Bishop Irinei Klippenstein told Forum 18 from Jambul Region on 14 November.
+Other ROCOR communities in southern Kazakhstan which are not part pof the Moscow Patriarchate are still awaiting re-registration decisions, Bishop Irinei Klippenstein told Forum 18 from Jambul Region on 14 November.

 Other religious communities told Forum 18 that the lack of a place of worship has not prevented them from gaining re-registration.